Burnsedia/burnsedia.github.io/src/content/blog/7-powerful-ways-to-use-ai-agents-to-make-more-money.md

 ## Next step

-Track automation impact in one place with [boomerbill](https://boomerbill.net).
+Track automation impact in one place with a simple weekly operating dashboard.

 Get one practical workflow breakdown each week in the [newsletter](/newsletter).